zhenv5/breaking_cycles_in_noisy_hierarchies/agony/README.md

 sudo apt-get install libgsl0-dev
 ```

-#### Install Packages (OSC)
+##### Install Packages (OSC)

+note:

-Before you build run 'module load mkl'.
+Before you build, run 'module load mkl'.

 In the makefile change the -I path in CFLAGS to

 -I/opt/intel/compilers_and_libraries_2016.3.210/linux/mkl/include